Introduction

 Weak ownership of decisions |

-heavily rely on analytical and simulation software.
-However, numerical output
+tools and simulation platforms.
+However, numerical output alone does not

-by itself does not guarantee engineering validity.
-Results are only as reliable
+guarantee valid engineering conclusions.
+Results are only as reliable as the

-as the assumptions, boundary conditions, input parameters, and modelling
+assumptions, input parameters, boundary conditions, and modelling logic behind

-software gave this output,” it signals a lack of engineering reasoning.
+generated this output,” it signals a lack of engineering reasoning and reduces

 How to Avoid This